 How Partial Withdrawal Works

-When you invest in a ULIP, a fixed premium needs to be paid, basis the chosen life cover amount.
+When you invest in a ULIP, a fixed premium needs to be paid.
 One part of the premium is for providing coverage and the other part is invested in various capital market funds.

 Withdrawal of funds:

 The part of premium that gets invested, gets divided into units, each with a specified value.
 In case of any emergencies, ULIPs allow you to redeem some of those units and withdraw money equivalent to those units.